 Magento is a self-hosted platform, which means it does not provide any hosting services of its own.
 Magento users will have to find third party hosting plans to work with Magento.

-Q.4.)
-Who has the best mobile web ecommerce platform?
+4) Who has the best mobile web eCommerce platform?

 BigCommerce has a higher mobile responsiveness for all its themes, but it does not have a dedicated mobile app for itself.